The Last Time (All That Remains song)

-"The Last Time" is a song by American metal band All That Remains.
+"The Last Time" is a song by American heavy metal band All That Remains.
 The song was released as a single from their fifth album, For We Are Many, on April 1, 2011, and a music video was released to YouTube on April 1, 2011.
 In the U.S., it peaked at number eight on the Mainstream Rock chart and at number 25 on the Alternative chart.